 We will need to take your name and contact email to make sure we can contact everyone involved with all the important information about taking part.
 Once the project is completed we will destroy this data.
 Thank you.

-- All rainbows will need to be returned to the Horsebridge Art Centre by Sunday 17 January 2021.
+- All rainbows need to be completed by 17 February 2021.

 - On one side of the rainbow please make sure you have included the name of the maker and a personal dedication if you wish.